nicholas-khoo/HDB-Resale-Flat-Price-Prediction/README.md

 With the key features indetified, this would enable NexProp to make predicitions on future HDB resale prices.

 ## Data Dictionary
-The raw datasets, were obtained from [Data.gov.sg](https://data.gov.sg) - the Singapore government's one-stop portal to its publicly-available datasets from 70 public agencies. </br>
+The raw datasets, obtained from [Data.gov.sg](https://data.gov.sg) - the Singapore government's one-stop portal to its publicly-available datasets from 70 public agencies, were used for the analysis and machine learning. </br>

-The two raw files used are:
+The two raw files used were:
 - `train.csv`
 - `test.csv`